jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 2. There are more hours in the day where the sun is shining.
 In June, generation runs from the 5-6am slot until the 6-7pm slot.[^1].
 Contrast December, where generation runs from the 7-8am hour until the 3-4pm hour.
 Both of these stats are in-line with the length of daylight hours in the summer and winter outlined above (15+ and 9+).

+[^1] All times have converted to Standard Time for comparability, which is why the sunset time in June may seem early for those used to Daylight Savings time.

 <STYLE TYPE="text/css">
 <!--
 TH{font-family: Arial; font-size: 8pt; text-align: center;}